-Our family chose to read the Young Readers version of Boys in the Boat and it was a fantastic read for all of us.
+Our family chose to read the Young Readers version of Boys in the Boat for our homeschool study and it was a fantastic read for all of us.
 Not only did we learn about this amazing story of commitment and determination, but we also learned about life during the Great Depression.

 This post contains affiliate links.
 Read my full disclosure.

 The #1 “New York Times” bestseller about the Greatest Generation is freshly adapted for the next generation.

 For readers of”Unbroken,” out of the depths of the Great Depression comes the astonishing tale of nine working-class boys from the American West who at the 1936 Olympics showed the world what true grit really meant.
 With rowers who were the sons of loggers, shipyard workers, and farmers, the University of Washington s eight-oar crew was never expected to defeat the elite East Coast teams, yet they did, going on to shock the world by challenging the German boat rowing for Adolf Hitler.

 At the center of the tale is Joe Rantz, a teenager without family or prospects, whose personal quest captures the spirit of his generation the generation that would prove in the coming years that the Nazis could not prevail over American determination and optimism.